Oat Flour Cookies

 This post contains affiliate links.
 Read the full disclosure here.

 These oat flour cookies are soft and gooey, and all you need is one bowl and 9 ingredients!
-These gluten free dairy free cookies are easy to make and provide all the cozy goodness of a chocolate chip cookie!
+These gluten free dairy free cookies are easy to make and ready in less than 20 minutes – no dough chilling required!

-While I don’t follow a gluten free diet myself, there are a lot of people in my life who are sensitive to gluten, and I get requests from readers all the time for gluten free recipes!
+While I don’t follow a gluten free diet myself, there are a lot of people in my life who are sensitive to gluten, and I get requests from readers all the time for gluten free dairy free cookies, so I decided to make these oat flour cookies!

-These cookies give me all the same feelings that chocolate chip cookies give me.
-In my opinion, the oat flour doesn’t have as much of a grainy taste as many other GF flours can often have - they actually add a wonderful flavor and sweetness to the cookies!
+These oat flour chocolate chip cookies give me all the same feelings that chocolate chip cookies give me.
+In my opinion, the oat flour doesn’t have as much of a grainy taste as many other GF flours can often have – they actually add a wonderful flavor and sweetness to the cookies!

 - They are entirely gluten free, but have the texture of a classic chocolate chip cookie